-IF AND THEN the decedent made a transfer from a trust, at the time of the transfer, the transfer was from a portion of the trust that was owned by the grantor under section 676 (other than by reason of section 672(e)) by reason of a power in the grantor. for purposes of sections 2035 and 2038, treat the transfer as made directly by the decedent.
-Any such transfer within the annual gift tax exclusion is not includible in the aross estate.
+IF. . .
+AND . . .
+THEN . . . the decedent at the time of for purposes of made a transfer the transfer, the sections 2035 transfer was and 2038, treat from a portion the transfer as of the trust that made directly was owned by by the decedent. the grantor under section 676 (other than by reason of section 672(e)) by reason of a power in the grantor.
+Any such transfer within the annual gift tax exclusion is not includible in the gross estate.